 award

-What is premises liability?
+What is Premises?

-What properties does premises liability cover?
+What properties does premises cover?

 Premises liability can apply to all types of properties, including private homes, apartment complexes, businesses, shopping centers, hotels, grocery stores and public spaces like parks and government buildings.